Fran-cho/docs/chaperone.md

 ></script>
 ```

+This snippet handles retrieving the Chaperone script from our CDN.

 ### 3. Instantiate Chaperone
-The last step is to instantiate Chaperone with the script below.
+The last step is to create a new Chaperone instance with the script below.
 You should add the script to the bottom of your document (after the `</body>` tag).

 ```html
 ...